These 49 Anti-Aging Foods Might Add Years to Your Life

 The healthy fatty acids in hemp seeds include omega-3s, omega-6s, gamma-linoleic acid, and stearidonic acid—and they’re all good for your skin.
 Plus, explains Kerkenbush, they’re also beneficial in combating heart disease.
 “They help increase your metabolism, lower cholesterol in your bloodstream, and decrease inflammation,” she adds.
 Read about these other small seeds you should be eating.

 Fifty-seven percent of the total fatty acids found in flaxseed oil comes in the form of alpha-linoleic acid (ALA), one of three omega-3 fatty acids.
 This is highly beneficial, explains Kerkenbush, because when you eat ALA, the body converts it into the other, more powerful omega-3s: docosahexaenoic (DHA) and eicosapentaenoic (EPA) acids.
 “Flaxseed oil also contains flavonoids, compounds that lower levels of low-density lipoprotein (LDL), or ‘bad’ cholesterol,” she adds.
 “High LDL levels have been linked to a greater risk of heart disease.”
-Learn more about the benefits of flaxseed.
+Don’t miss the 10 healthy reasons you should be eating flaxseeds.

 The antioxidants found in these oval, fleshy fruits can help fight free-radical damage in the body caused by the environment.
 “Free radicals can damage cells, altering their appearance or function, and can even lead to cancer,” says Roger E. Adams, PhD, a personal trainer and doctor of nutrition, and the owner of eatrightfitness.com.
 “Skin damage, one of the first signs of aging, is caused by sun exposure and is a primary result of free radicals causing havoc at the cellular level.”
 To help combat these free radicals, reach for anti-aging foods like plums and other dark fruits, which are loaded with skin-cell-boosting antioxidants.
 Avoid these 22 habits that make you age faster.